This post was originally published in October 2024. Last updated: October 2025.

 Is It More Expensive to Build an Attached or Detached Garage?

-As the name suggests, an attached garage is one that is connected to your home.
-An attached garage usually shares at least one wall with your home and has direct access into the house.
-A detached garage is a freestanding structure and is separate from your home.
+An attached garage shares at least one wall with your home and provides direct access into the house.
+A detached garage is a freestanding structure separate from your home.

-How Much Does It Cost to Build One-, Two-, or Three-Car Detached Garage?
+How Much Does It Cost to Build a One-, Two-, or Three-Car Detached Garage?

 Cost to Build a 1-Car Garage